U.S. Visas

 Issuing Authority Personnel Title: Department Manager, COVOG

 Applicants residing in the Netherlands: You will need to submit your application to the local municipality where you are registered.
-If you reside outside of the Netherlands and are not registered with a local municipality in the Netherlands, please send your application directly to COVOG at the below address:
+If you reside outside of the Netherlands and are not registered with a local municipality in the Netherlands, send your application directly to COVOG at the below address:

 Ministerie van Veiligheid en Justitie